In-group and out-group: Neural mechanisms of in-group favoritism and out-group bias

 Some may wonder why in-group favoritism takes place, even in arbitrarily assigned groups where group members have nothing in common other than the group to which they were assigned.
-Research points to unconscious decision-making processes that takes place at the neurological level, where in-group favoritism and out-group bias occurs very early in perception.
+Research points to unconscious decision-making processes that take place at the neurological level, where in-group favoritism and out-group bias occurs very early in perception.
 This process can begin by simply viewing a person's face.
 Research indicates that individuals are faster and more accurate at recognizing faces of ingroup vs. outgroup members.
 For example, researchers in a cross-race recognition study recorded blood oxygenation level-dependent signal (BOLD) activity from black and white participants while they viewed and attempted to remember pictures of unfamiliar black faces, white faces and objects.
 They found that participants in this study exhibited greater activity in the fusiform face area (FFA), an area of the fusiform gyrus located in the inferior temporal cortex of the brain linked to object and face recognition, when viewing same race faces compared to other race faces.
 Lower activity in the FFA reflects a failure to encode outgroup members at the individual level rather than the categorical level, which comes at the expense of encoding individuating information.
 This suggests out-group or unfamiliar faces may not be "faces" with the same intensity as in-group faces.
 Prior research has also shown that the devaluation and dehumanization of outgroup members is exacerbated when the initial encoding and configural processing of an outgroup face is impeded.
-So not only does this initial encoding process dehumanize outgroup members, it also contributes to a homogeneity effect, whereby outgroup members are perceived as more similar to each other than ingroup members.
+Not only does this initial encoding process dehumanize outgroup members, it also contributes to a homogeneity effect, whereby outgroup members are perceived as more similar to each other than ingroup members.

 Group homogeneity

 Categorization of people into social groups increases the perception that group members are similar to one another.
 An outcome of this is the out-group homogeneity effect.
 This refers to the perception of members of an out-group as being homogenous, while members of one's in-group are perceived as being diverse, e.g. "they are alike; we are diverse".
 This is especially likely to occur in regard to negative characteristics.
 Under certain conditions, in-group members can be perceived as being similar to one another in regard to positive characteristics.
 This effect is called in-group homogeneity.

+In-group and out-group may heavily dictate how one may think.
+It may rewrite threat detection to out-group members.
+And people filter reality through lenses that may interpret the same threats as opposite based on the group.
+This concept may be extrapolated to many different real-life scenarios and even wars.
+These radically changing thoughts between groups can be seen similarly in groupism.
+In-group and out-group may be differentiated very minimally, such as choosing groups by coin flip.
+However, although these traits may seem unintuitive, they were superior for evolution.